pedrohaccorsi/pad-mandelbrot-set/README.md

 # pad-mandelbrot-set

-Project for the subject *High Perforamnce Processing* (abbreviated to *PAD* in Portuguese).
+Project for the subject **High Perforamance Processing** *(Processamento de Alto Desempenho -or PAD- in Portuguese)*.
 It consists on generating a Mandelbrot Set, but the key is that the generation must happen in a thread-based methodology, where each thread will be responsible for a given subset of the result.

 ## Running the set